Sunday, February 21, 2016

 Lipka left the Army and NSA and moved to Lancaster in 1967 and attended college.
 Lipka took some "souvenirs" when he left NSA and was still meeting with the KGB as late as 1974.

-It was an independent FBI investigation of a couple who lived near Philadelphia that lead to FBI to Lipka.
+It was an independent FBI investigation of a couple who lived near Philadelphia that led to FBI to Lipka.
 Peter Fischer, whom the FBI suspected was a KGB agent, Ingeborg Fischer, whom the FBI suspected of assisting her husband in his KGB activities, made contact with Lipka in 1968.
 Evidence suggests the Fischers passed NSA documents from Lipka to a Soviet citizen, Artem Shokin, who worked at the United Nations in New York.
 The Fischers and Shokin subsequently flew the coup and returned to Mother Russia.

 An FBI undercover agent posing as an official Glavnoye Razvedyvatelnoye Upravleniye (GRU), the Chief Intelligence Directorate of the Soviet General Staff, met with Lipka several times in Lancaster and Baltimore in 1993.
 Lipka insisted that the undercover FBI special agent provide Lipka's code word or he would end their contact.
 The undercover agent mentioned Lipka's code word "Rook," which the FBI discovered during the Fischer investigation.
 Lipka, ever the greedy little spy, told the undercover agent that the Soviets had not paid him enough money.
 He would complain again and again about money and even wrote the undercover agent letters demanding more money.

 The undercover agent mailed Lipka a copy of a book called The First Directorate, which was written by former KGB Major General Oleg Kalugin.
-The book implicates Lipka in its detailed description of espionage committed by a "young soldier at NSA," who provided "reams of top secret material to the KGB in the mid-1960's.
+The book implicates Lipka in its detailed description of espionage committed by a "young soldier at NSA," who provided "reams of top-secret material to the KGB in the mid-1960's.

 According to the FBI, an unnamed "cooperating witness" who was granted immunity told the FBI that Lipka said he took NSA documents and sold them to the KGB.
 Lipka told the witness he gave them to a Russian contact named "Ivan" for money.
 Lipka said he would contact "Ivan" and have face-to-face meetings over a chess game in a park, hence the code name "Rook."